rgoulter/fak-config/README.md

 To compile every keyboard with its every keymap, enter `fak compile_all`.
 Whenever you push, this is what GitHub Actions actually does behind the scenes to update the latest release with all ready-to-flash `.ihx` files.

-## Included Nickel paths

-All Nickel files are evaluated with two include paths:
-- `ncl` directory in [`fak`](https://github.com/semickolon/fak).
-This makes `import "fak/somefile.ncl"` possible.
-- `shared` directory in this repo.
-This makes `import "lib/somefile.ncl"` possible.

-We do this so you don't have to do something like `import ../../../subprojects/fak/ncl/fak/somefile.ncl`.
-Yeah.
-Horrible.

-## Migrating from FAK forks

-If you're one of the OGs who use FAK before user config repos existed and you want to migrate:

-1. Fork and clone this repo.
-1. Copy over your keyboards and keymaps in `keyboards` while respecting the file structure.
-1. Replace all those (horrible) relative `fak` imports with `import "fak/somefile.ncl"`.

-## Switching versions

-1. (Optional) To use a different FAK repo, like your own fork, change the `url` in `subprojects/fak.wrap`.
-1. To use a different version, change the `revision` in `subprojects/fak.wrap`.
-This can be a commit hash (recommended) or a tag.
-1. `fak update`.

-⚠️ This affects all your keyboards and keymaps, so if there's a breaking change in the version and/or repo you're switching to, you'll have to fix that in **all** your Nickel files.